 There are a few unusual design elements here beyond the mix of round and square keys.
 Notice the non-uniform key shapes and colors which create zones of data entry.
 The arrow keys were part of this story.
 Often the Up and Down keys are not given a full key height.
 This is a nightmare if you wear gloves.
 The solution was a workable trade-off: we stole space from the right shift key which is a duplicate function key.
 Highlighting the arrow keys in a different color brought visibility to this non-conventional approach.

-I had an Apple Wireless Keyboard from the mid-2000s.
+I had the first Apple Magic Keyboard from the mid-2000s.
 The entire battery assembly was in a cylinder at the back of the keyboard.
 The rest of the keyboard was slim and fit perfectly in my backpack nestled against novels, laptops, or sketchbooks.
 This approach to the internals made the most sense for portability.

 Bak USA’s firm philosophy on the right-to-repair guided the decision to expose the assembly screws.
 It also furthered the no-fuss attitude.